 Holiday homes, holiday apartments and fincas for families, couples and single travellers.
 Book online, simply and safely!

 La Gomera is probably still the most pristine of the Canary Islands.
-A unique natural environment, temperate sea climate with pleasant average temperatures over 20 °C in the winter months as well as many cultural, sport and tourist activities will entice you to discover and enjoy.
+A unique natural environment, temperate sea climate with pleasant average temperatures over 23°C in the winter months as well as many cultural, sport and tourist activities will entice you to discover and enjoy.
 Canarianfeeling rents holiday accommodations on La Gomera for families, couples, singles or travel groups.
 In our holiday homes, holiday flats and apartments, you can arrange your vacation individually and enjoy the many amenities of the accommodations.
 Canarianfeeling rents holiday homes in every region on the island, so there is something for everyone.
+Book your holiday home on La Gomera with Canarianfeeling.